slateem/OpenBBTerminal/CONTRIBUTING.md

 ## Adding a new command

-Before (test) implementing a new command we highly recommend that you go through [Understand Code Structure](#understand-code-structure) and [Follow Coding Guidelines](#follow-coding-guidelines).
+Before implementing a new command we highly recommend that you go through [Understand Code Structure](#understand-code-structure) and [Follow Coding Guidelines](#follow-coding-guidelines).
 This will allow you to get your PR merged faster and keep consistency of our code base.

 In the next sections we describe the process to add a new command. `shorted` command from category `dark_pool_shorts` and context `stocks` will be used as example.
 Since this command uses data from Yahoo Finance, a `yahoofinance_view.py` and a `yahoofinance_model.py` files